federicaagostini/useful-jwt-stuff/README.md

 * `-a audience` to set the expected audience.
 Default is "https://wlcg.cern.ch/jwt/v1/any"
 * `-k jwkUrl` URL of the public RSA signing key.
 Default is "https://wlcg.cloud.cnaf.infn.it/jwk"

-Run `python JWTdecode.py -v` for help page.
+Run `python JWTdecode.py -h` for help page.